-- Sufficient clarity of speech and hearing, with or without reasonable accommodation, which permits the employee to discern verbal instructions, communicate effectively, interrogate and interview people, discern noises that may require investigation, and perform telephone and radio communication;
+- Sufficient clarity of speech and hearing, with or without reasonable accommodation, which permits the employee to discern verbal instructions and communicate effectively in person and by telephone;

-- Sufficient visual acuity, with or without reasonable accommodation, which permits the employee to comprehend written work instructions, perform surveillance, sight and shoot a firearm, gather evidence at crime scenes, and coordinate and conduct detailed investigations;
+- Sufficient visual acuity, with or without reasonable accommodation, which permits the employee to comprehend written work instructions, collect, process, and analyze crime scene evidence and related materials;

-- Sufficient personal mobility, flexibility, stamina, strength, agility, and physical reflexes, with or without reasonable accommodation, which permits the employee to direct traffic, bend or stoop repeatedly, maneuver through and over rough, uneven, slippery or rocky terrain, perform search activities for extended periods of time, physically apprehend and restrain an individual, and perform all duties required in a law enforcement environment.
+- Sufficient personal mobility, flexibility, agility, and reflexes, with or without reasonable accommodation, which permits the employee to bend or stoop repeatedly in collecting evidence, sit or stand for long periods of time, lift up to 50 pounds, and work in a crime scene environment.

 Canyon County is an Equal Opportunity Employer.
 Employment decisions related to recruitment and